Tuesday, October 21, 2014

-For many children, Halloween is a time to dress up in a favorite costume, go to classroom parties and trick-or-treat at neighbors’ houses.
-These happy thoughts of jack-o-lanterns, costumes and candy may cause parents and kids alike to forget the potential dangers of Halloween.
-I have assembled the following Halloween safety topics for adults in order to keep this autumn holiday safe and fun.
+For many children, the fall season is a time to dress up in a favorite costume, go to classroom parties and trick-or-treat at neighbors’ houses.
+These happy thoughts of jack-o-lanterns, costumes and candy may cause parents and kids alike to forget the potential dangers of trick-or-treating.
+Make sure you have a fun and safe time this year by following these tips:

 Add reflective tape so motorists and others can better see your child.